josefwilhelm/fast_flutter_template_docs/docs/ci-cd/ios.md

 Before you can use it, you need to set up Fastlane and add the required secrets to your GitHub repository.

 Adjust the `Appfile`, `Fastfile` and `Matchfile` to your needs.
 You can find them in the `fastlane` folder.

+### Match

+Match is a tool that allows you to share certificates and provisioning profiles between members of a team.
+It stores the certificates and profiles in a git repository.

+The documentation can be found [here](https://codesigning.guide/).

 ### App Store Connect API Key